OCA/web/web_widget_x2many_2d_matrix/README.rst

     Use another field to display in the table header field_label_y_axis
-    Use another field to display in the table header field_value
+    Use another field to display in the table header x_axis_clickable
+    It indicates if the X axis allows to be clicked for navigating to the field (if it's a many2one field).
+True by default y_axis_clickable
+    It indicates if the Y axis allows to be clicked for navigating to the field (if it's a many2one field).
+True by default field_value
     Show this field as value
 show_row_totals
-    If field_value is a numeric field, calculate row totals show_column_totals
+    If field_value is a numeric field, it indicates if you want to calculate row totals.
+True by default show_column_totals
-    If field_value is a numeric field, calculate column totals field_att_<name>
+    If field_value is a numeric field, it indicates if you want to calculate column totals.
+True by default field_att_<name>
     Declare as many options prefixed with this string as you need for binding a field value with an HTML node attribute (disabled, class, style...)